Team-Micras/micras_simulation/README.md

 colcon build --cmake-args -DLINTER_MODE=FIX
 ```

+## 👥 Contributing

+To learn how to contribute to the project, see the following contribution guidelines.

 ### 💬 Git commit messages

 - Use the present tense ("Add feature" not "Added feature")